Hearing Health Foundation

-Hearing Health Foundation (HHF) awards Ménière's Disease grants once a year for the project period of December 1 - November 30.
+Hearing Health Foundation (HHF) will award Ménière's Disease Grants for the project period beginning July 1, 2019.
 A grant represents a mutual joining of interests on the part of HHF, the grantee, and his/her associated institution in the pursuit of a common objective furthering hearing and balance science.

 - Applications will be considered for research directed to investigation of specified research topic areas to be listed in the Request for Application; both fundamental and clinical research proposals are welcome.

 - HHF will award up to $125,000 for each research project, including direct and indirect costs.